Voice Creation FAQs

 A: CereProc offer voice creation as a service.
 Customers interested in having a voice created from their recorded speech should first read the following points:

 1. Quantity of audio

-As of March 2010, CereProc are able to offer two different types of voices: unit selection voices and HTS voices.
+As of March 2010, CereProc are able to offer two different types of voices: unit selection voices and DNN voices.
 Unit selection voices are the type of voices you are able to hear in the demo bar at the top of this page and can be built with 4 hours of recorded speech.
-HTS is a different voice-building technology that can build a voice with 40 minutes of speech data and compensate for the lesser quantity of data.
+DNN is a different voice-building technology that can build a voice with as little as 40 minutes of speech data and compensate for the lesser quantity of data.

 2. Recording quality